hathora/hathora-unreal-sdk/README.md

 #### Blueprint

 To create an instance of `UHathoraSDK`, call the `Create Hathora SDK` BP node.
 There's no need to provide an AppID or the Hathora Dev Token, so those are left blank in the call (but can be provided if you need them to access other APIs).
-From there, you can find API endpoint function nodes (e.g. `Get Ping Service Endpoints`) on the respective variable (e.g. `DiscoveryV1`):
+From there, you can find API endpoint function nodes (e.g. `Login Anonymous`) on the respective variable (e.g. `AuthV1`):

 ![image](https://github.com/hathora/hathora-unreal-sdk/assets/549323/2558043c-7814-4264-a949-a4fd2dd37fbb)